From kitchen design to Navy destroyers

 NMH’s academic sustainability courses ground students in a deeper understanding of their role in at least two of the three elements of a sustainable system (social well-being, economic prosperity, and environmental health).

 The following sustainability courses empower students to become more informed and conscientious global citizens of a changing world.
 There is no requirement to be met; only an opportunity.
-NMH strives to make sustainability opportunities available to all students at all levels of study through these courses, in addition to the Collaborative Curriculum Project (which brings campus operations into classroom study), the annual cross-curricular Farmers’ Market Teach-In, and many other individual classroom projects.
+NMH strives to make sustainability accessible to all students at all levels of study through these courses, in addition to the Collaborative Curriculum Project (which brings campus operations into classroom study), the annual cross-curricular Food Systems Teach-In, and many other individual classroom projects.

 - ENG 453 Senior English: Literature and the Environment